Gurudutt-Goswami/JavaScript-Fundamentals/README.md

 ````

 ### Local Storage
-Try not to store secure information on localstorages as it can be seen from Application tab from inspect element
+Tip : Try not to store secure information on localstorages as it can be seen from Application tab from inspect element
 ````
 console.log(localStorage.setItem('Age','28'))
 console.log(localStorage.getItem('Name'))